Open-Systems-Pharmacology/docs/part-3/pk-sim-creating-populations.md

 *   Preterm

+*   Pregnant (Dallmann et al. 2017)

 In the **Population Properties** the number of individuals can be selected.
 For humans the individual's gender is defined additionally.
 You can define a female (proportion of females 100%), male (proportion of females 0%), or a mixed gender (proportion of females 1-99%) virtual population.

 Further below, the **Population Parameters Ranges** can be set i.e. the anthropometry of the individuals can be constrained at the lower and/or upper end of the range.

-If one of the animal species, i.e. **Monkey, Beagle, Dog, Minipig, Rat** or **Mouse** is selected, solely the minimum and maximum body weight in units of g or kg can be set.
+If one of the animal species, i.e. **Monkey, Beagle, Dog, Minipig, Rat, Rabbit** or **Mouse** is selected, solely the minimum and maximum body weight in units of g or kg can be set.

 {% hint style="tip" %}